Always wanted to learn how to add an inner glow in Photoshop, but never knew exactly where to start?

-On top of creating a glowing effect, Inner Glow can also be used to simulate an embossed or cut out effect, create some depth within your styles, as well as add an inner stroke to your design.
+On top of creating a glowing effect, Inner Glow can also be used to simulate an embossed or cut-out effect, to create some depth within your styles, or to add an inner stroke to your design.

 The Layer Styles Inner Glow Dialog Box

 The Inner Glow dialog box is shown below.
 Not much different than Outer Glow, but you will notice a new Source radio button selection area with Center and Edge as the options.